 Management objectives of the Honeyville WMA include the maintenance of habitat diversity to benefit a wide variety of both game and non-game wildlife species.
 Current emphasis is placed on maintaining water level control on the impoundment to create a stable habitat of open water and emergent marsh which is critical for water dependent birds during nesting and brooding season.

 The Honeyville WMA attracts an abundance of migrating waterfowl both during the spring and fall.
 In particular Canada and snow geese use the area as a migration rest stop.
 While there, geese use the impoundment as a roost and to gain access to nearby farm fields.
 Other wetland dependent bird species such as pied billed grebe, American bittern, as well as variety of grassland and woodland associated bird species, can also be observed on this area.

 While exploring this WMA you may see a white-tailed deer skirting the impoundment, or observe furbearer species such as a muskrat, mink, raccoon, or fox.
 A beaver may slap his tail out on the pond at dusk, warning the world that you had been seen.

 Public use of the Honeyville WMA includes hunting, fishing, trapping, wildlife observation and bird watching.
 In addition to wetland birds, waterfowl and shorebird resources/viewing opportunities, white-tailed deer, cottontail rabbit and ruffed grouse are found on the upland portions of the area.

 Local furbearing species include raccoon, muskrat, beaver and coyote.

-General restrictions for WMA's can be found in Title 6.
-NYCRR.
-Part 51.
-Section 51.1 through 51.6.
+General restrictions on WMA's can be found in the Title 6, NYCRR, Part 51, Section 51.1 through 51.6 (link leaves DEC website.)
 The use of snowmobiles and all terrain vehicles is prohibited on the WMA by posted notice.
 Camping is prohibited.

 For more information, contact: